Symmetry in biology

 Symmetry in biology refers to the symmetry observed in organisms, including plants, animals, fungi, and bacteria.
 External symmetry can be easily seen by just looking at an organism.
-For example, take the face of a human being which has a plane of symmetry down its centre, or a pine cone with a clear symmetrical spiral pattern.
+For example, the face of a human being has a plane of symmetry down its centre, or a pine cone displays a clear symmetrical spiral pattern.
 Internal features can also show symmetry, for example the tubes in the human body (responsible for transporting gases, nutrients, and waste products) which are cylindrical and have several planes of symmetry.

 Biological symmetry can be thought of as a balanced distribution of duplicate body parts or shapes within the body of an organism.
 Importantly, unlike in mathematics, symmetry in biology is always approximate.
 For example, plant leaves – while considered symmetrical – rarely match up exactly when folded in half.
 Symmetry is one class of patterns in nature whereby there is near-repetition of the pattern element, either by reflection or rotation.

 While sponges and placozoans represent two groups of animals which do not show any symmetry (i.e. are asymmetrical), the body plans of most multicellular organisms exhibit, and are defined by, some form of symmetry.
 There are only a few types of symmetry which are possible in body plans.
-These are radial (cylindrical), bilateral, biradial and spherical symmetry.
+These are radial (cylindrical) symmetry, bilateral, biradial and spherical symmetry.
 While the classification of viruses as an "organism" remains controversial, viruses also contain icosahedral symmetry.

 The importance of symmetry is illustrated by the fact that groups of animals have traditionally been defined by this feature in taxonomic groupings.
 The Radiata, animals with radial symmetry, formed one of the four branches of Georges Cuvier's classification of the animal kingdom.
 Meanwhile, Bilateria is a taxonomic grouping still used today to represent organisms with embryonic bilateral symmetry.